Hummingbirds Found in Georgia: (Pictures and Sounds)

 Species: S. platycercus

-The Broad-tailed hummingbird, though usually residing in Mexico and as far south as Guatemala during the winter, is a rare/vagrant hummingbird to Georgia
+The Broad-tailed hummingbird, though usually residing in Mexico and as far south as Guatemala during the winter, is an extremely rare/vagrant hummingbird to Georgia.

 Sightings map show Broad-tailed hummingbirds have documented Georgia sightings in the areas of Atlanta, Macron, and Tifton.